 Here in Australia, a lot of us like the lift – and resort to the fold only when we're faced with a soggy base or an overloaded slice.
 But here at SBS Food HQ, after watching The Pizza Show (okay, we confess, we binge-watched all 6 episodes of the first series in less than 24 hours!) we're feeling the love for the fold.

-The Pizza Show, hosted by New York pizza man Frank Pinello, is now on SBS VICELAND (Tuesdays 8.30 pm).
+The Pizza Show, hosted by New York pizza man Frank Pinello, is back soon on SBS VICELAND (catch season 2 Saturdays 6.30pm from May 26 or watch season one now on SBS On Demand).
 From Chicago deep dish to char-crusted Neopolitan-style pie, Pinello eats a LOT of slices, as he goes from New York to New Haven, via Chicago and Korea.
 Mostly folded.

 Fresh off the plane in New York after a trip to Italy to shoot more episodes, our new fave pizzaiolo had a chat to us many things pizza, including the ‘New York fold’.